Most Puget Sound area homeowners will save more than $300 a year by switching

 a flood insurance policy, your company or the National Flood Insurance

-Program will assign an adjustor to handle your claim.
+Program will assign an adjuster to your claim.

-If your home is not covered for flood damage, you should check with the federal agencies
+If your home is not covered for flood damage, check with the federal agencies

-at the local disaster center to see if you are eligible
+at the local disaster center to see if you are eligible for federal assistance,

 If you purchased an earthquake coverage endorsement, your company will